 The Salomon Quest 4D 2 falls into the midweight boot category in terms of ankle height, stiffness, total weight, and build quality.
 This separates it from a less supportive (and cheaper) day hiking boot like the Merrell Moab Waterproof; instead, the Quest goes head-to-head with backpacking models like the Lowa Renegade GTX, Vasque St. Elias GTX, and Asolo Fugitive GTX.
 From that grouping, the Salomon feels the most aggressive—the Fugitive and St. Elias are heavier (and feel it), while the Lowa is a closer match.

 Both the Salomon Quest and Lowa Renegade retail for $230 and mix weight with excellent traction and comfort for technical trails and multiday backpacking trips.
-Between the two, we think those with wide feet or who want a more traditional boot feel will prefer the leather Renegade GTX.
-But we gave the overall edge to the Quest in our hiking boot review for its modern stance, performance fit, and trail runner-like feel.
+Between the two, we think those with wide feet or who want a more traditional boot feel will prefer the leather Renegade GTX (for more information, see our in-depth review).
+But we gave the overall edge to the Quest in our hiking boot round-up for its modern stance, performance fit, and trail runner-like feel.